thephez/docs-core/docs/reference/p2p-network-privatesend-messages.md

 | 4 | nDenom | int | Required | Denomination that will be exclusively used when submitting inputs into the pool
 | 216+ | txCollateral | [`tx` message](../reference/p2p-network-data-messages.md#tx) | Required | Collateral TX that will be charged if this client acts maliciously

 The following annotated hexdump shows a [`dsa` message](../reference/p2p-network-privatesend-messages.md#dsa).
 (The message header has been omitted.)
-Note that the 'Required inputs' bytes will only be preset if <<glossary:Spork>> 6 is active and protocol version => 70209.
+Note that the 'Required inputs' bytes will only be preset if [Spork](../resources/glossary.md#spork) 6 is active and protocol version => 70209.

 ``` text
 02000000 ...................................
 Denomination: 1 Dash (2)